monicasolines/monicasolines/README.md

 ## Hi there, I'm Monica Solines👋
 Welcome to my Github Profile!
 </br>
 I am a Passionate Full Stack Developer with a solid foundation in both frontend and backend technologies, including JavaScript, React, Bootstrap, Python, Flask, and SQL.
-I thrive on building scalable, efficient, and user-friendly applications that deliver real-world impact.

-With a background in education, I bring strong organizational skills, adaptability, and a collaborative mindset to every project.
-My passion for continuous learning and problem-solving drives me to stay updated on the latest trends in software development and proactively explore new technologies to refine my expertise.

 I am enthusiastic about tackling challenging projects, learning from others, and contributing to innovative teams.
 Always open to new opportunities to grow, create, and make a difference.